kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1897 March</span> Emilio Aguinaldo, the original *Trapo*, hijacks the Katipunan at the Tejeros Convention by bribing everyone in attendance, setting the tone of Philippine politics for the next hundred years.

-- <span class=year>1897 December</span> Katipunan and Spanish authorities sign the Pact of Biak-na-Bato, awarding the Filipinos’ revolutionary efforts with an all-expense paid trip to Hong Kong.
+- <span class=year>1897 December</span> Katipunan and Spanish authorities sign the Pact of Biak-na-Bato, awarding the Filipinos’ revolutionary efforts with an all-expense-paid trip to Hong Kong.

 - <span class=year>1898 April</span> The Americans, feeling left out of the European-led conquering and colonizing activities and casting covetous eyes on Cuba, Guam and Philippines, declares war on Spain.

 - <span class=year>1898 May</span> Freshly rested, Aguinaldo and his men return to Cavite with a new flag which they bought from Alibaba for 10 yuan and a shipful of stuffed toys from Hong Kong Disneyland.

+## 3. American Rule (1898-1946)

+Without being asked, the Americans muscle in and assume the role of mentoring their Little Brown Brothers--after they massacre some of them first.

-- <span class=year>1898 June</span> Aguinaldo elects himself President and declares independence from Spain, completely oblivious to the fact that Spain has already sold the Philippines to the US just the day before.
+- <span class=year>1898 June</span> Aguinaldo elects himself President and declares independence from Spain, except that Spain has already sold the Philippines to the US just the day before.

 - <span class=year>1898 June</span> The last fifty Spanish soldiers in the country barricade themselves in a church in Baler, Quezon to shoot the movie *Our Last Men in the Philippines*, which will later win the Goya Awards for best costume.

-## American Rule (1898-1946)

-Americans try to educate their Little Brown Brothers after they massacre some of them first.

 - <span class=year>1898 October</span> *Manila Times* publishes its first issue.
 Columnist Rigoberto Tiglao lambasts the Spanish and Americans and urge the Katipuneros to throw their lot with the Chinese.

 - <span class=year>1899 June</span> Men loyal to Aguinaldo assassinate Antonio Luna in Cabanatuan City.
 Rumor has it that Luna is loathed by Aguinaldo, who has always wanted to grow a bushy mustache but can't.

-- <span class=year>1899 December</span> Boy General Gregorio Del Pilar, who is only seven at the time, is killed in Battle of Tirad Pass against the Americans.
+- <span class=year>1899 December</span> Boy General Gregorio Del Pilar, who is only seven at the time, is killed in the Battle of Tirad Pass against the Americans.

 - <span class=year>1901 March</span> Through an elaborate ruse involving dancing clowns from Macabebe, Pampanga, US forces capture Aguinaldo, who proclaims he was on the Americans’ side all along.